David Clayton-Thomas: Early career

-Blood Sweat & Tears peak years
+Blood, Sweat & Tears

 Folk singer Judy Collins heard Clayton-Thomas one night at a club uptown and told her friend, drummer Bobby Colomby, about him.
 Bobby's band, Blood Sweat & Tears, had broken up four months after releasing its debut Columbia album, Child Is Father to the Man.
 Colomby was impressed with Clayton-Thomas's vocal talent and he invited him to join the band.
 They took the reformed group into the Cafe Au Go-Go in the Village.

 In his 1974 autobiography, Clive: Inside the Record Business, Clive Davis, then president of Columbia Records, described his initial impression of Clayton-Thomas singing at the Café Au Go-Go:

 He was staggering... a powerfully built singer who exuded an enormous earthy confidence.
 He jumped right out at you.
 I went with a small group of people, and we were electrified.
 He seemed so genuine, so in command of the lyric... a perfect combination of fire and emotion to go with the band’s somewhat cerebral appeal.
 I knew he would be a strong, strong figure.

-Clayton-Thomas's first album with the band, Blood, Sweat & Tears (which was released in December 1968) – despite its eponymous title, it was actually the band's second album – sold ten million copies worldwide.
+Clayton-Thomas's first album with the band, Blood, Sweat & Tears (which was released in December 1968) – despite being self-titled, it was actually the band's second album – sold ten million copies worldwide.
 The record topped the Billboard album chart for seven weeks and charted for 109 weeks.
 It won five Grammy Awards, including Album of the Year and Best Performance by a Male Vocalist.
 It featured three hit singles, "You've Made Me So Very Happy", "Spinning Wheel", and "And When I Die" (on the Hot 100, each peaked at No. 2 and lasted 13 weeks) as well as a rendition of Billie Holiday's "God Bless The Child".
 (Seeking to capitalize on the newfound fame of the singer, in 1969 Decca Records purchased the master tapes of the blues-oriented Roman Records material, dubbed in horns to make it sound more like Blood, Sweat & Tears, and released the album David Clayton-Thomas!)